BinnieJoe/Mask_RCNN_/README.md

 # Object-size-measurement

 ## Dataset
-    I used cocodataset and did labeling using labelme.
+    I used cocodataset and created a custom dataset by labeling with labelme.

 ## Train
     Just the head.
 Here I freeze all backbone layers and train only randomly initialized layers (i.e. layers that do not use pre-trained weights from MS COCO).